MattPickard/Project_Portfolio/Memior RAG Project/README.md

 A more complex solution worth exploring would be to implement a step into the pipeline that narrows down the retrieval space by first comparing the query to comprehensive summaries of each chapter.
 For example, when presented with the query "Who was his first-born?", the pipeline would first check which chapters most likely contain information about the birth of his children, then narrow down the search space to the most relevant chapters.

 ### Evaluation Takeaways
 Overall, the classic RAG architecture demonstrated greater success for specific queries compared to the GraphRAG architecture.
 However, GraphRAG excelled in retrieving broader context, showcasing its unique strengths.
-This can be seen from the varying performance of the Basic RAG and GraphRAG pipelines on different queries.
+This can be seen from the varying performance of the two basic pipelines on different queries.

 The ensemble pipeline approach illustrates how incorporating additional techniques, such as reranking and context enrichment windows, can significantly enhance the success rate of retrieval tasks.
 Nevertheless, this improvement often comes at the expense of longer wait times and increased computational costs.
-Therefore, it is essential to carefully balance the trade-off between complexity and speed when designing RAG pipelines.
+Therefore, it is essential to balance the trade-off between complexity and speed when designing RAG pipelines.

-### Thank you for reading!
+### Conclusion
-I found this project to be a rewarding and enlightening experience in working with NLP and RAG.
 RAG pipelines are essential in modern-day natural language processing, allowing for the quick retrieval of relevant information from internal and external datasets.
 Their flexibility and capacity for improvement through various techniques make them an excellent option for boosting information retrieval systems.
-I highly recommend similar projects to anyone interested in exploring this fascinating field.
+I highly recommend similar projects to anyone interested in exploring this field.
 If you have any questions or comments, please feel free to reach out.